 The MRF processes AR media, e.g., for viewport-dependent processing (VDP), combining AR objects into a single frame, transcoding from one 3D representation to another, etc. Note that VDP requires a feedback channel from UEs to MRF not shown in the call flow.

 MRF delivers 3D video to UE1.

 MRF delivers 3D video to UE2.

-[Editor Note: this needs to be aligned with Basic AR Call Flow]

 NOTE: Delivery of real-time media over data channel is FFS.